github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-github-classroom.md

 ### Integrate a classroom with an integrated development environment (IDE)

-{% data variables.product.prodname_classroom %} allows you to integrate a classroom with an IDE.
-Students can choose to either makes changes online or offline.
-For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide)."
+In {% data variables.product.prodname_classroom %}, you can integrate a classroom with an IDE.
+Students can make changes to their assignment repositories through the IDE, or by checking out and running code locally with the necessary software.
+For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/integrate-github-classroom-with-an-ide)."

 ### Autograding